thuytu-dev/Sales-Dashboards-for-SaaS-Startup/README.md

 ---

+## Let's talk about your reporting stack

+If your Finance and Leadership teams are still stitching together numbers from Salesforce, Zuora, Xero, or similar tools each month, I help SaaS startups build one automated, trustworthy source of truth — from data pipeline to board-ready dashboard.

+📩 **thuytu.bsn@gmail.com** · 💼 **www.LinkedIn.com/in.thuytu**

+---

 *This case study is part of Thuy Tu's portfolio.
 Client data has been changed.
 Charts shown are for demonstration purpose.*